Marchessault's OT goal lifts Golden Knights past Blues 6-5 - WHIZ News

 The Blues’ game Tuesday night against Anaheim was postponed after the 36-year-old Bouwmeester collapsed on the team’s bench in the first period.
 A defibrillator was used on the veteran defenseman before he was taken to a hospital, where he continues to undergo tests.

-St. Louis, mired in a 2-6-2 slide, hit the ice for the first time since the incident and got off to a fast start with their teammate on their minds, but couldn’t hold off Vegas.
+St. Louis, mired in a 2-6-2 slide, hit the ice for the first time since the scary incident and got off to a fast start with their teammate on their minds.

 Sanford opened the scoring just 25 seconds into the game when he fired a shot from the circle that beat Subban.